 Nathan works professionally as an aerospace engineer and pilot, where he leads the technical development and delivery of large-scale development programs.
 His secular skills for leading large, long-term projects equipped him to take on this curriculum development project with Kelly.

 He is married to Andrea, and they currently reside near St. Louis, MO with their two sons Caleb and Ethan.

 Kelly Flores has been an avid follower of Christ since her college days where she discovered her unquenchable thirst for learning and growing.
 A lifelong student of the Bible and an educator at heart, Kelly has a deep passion for inspiring others to think critically and creatively, finding their life purpose and meaning through diligent study and application of God’s Word.

 Kelly earned her doctorate in educational leadership and gets to use her secular training both as a professional (she is a professor, author, speaker, and coach in the fields of people, culture, learning, and leadership), and also as a volunteer (including the middle school and teen ministries).
 Kelly’s family has served around the world through HOPE Worldwide’s Volunteer Corps in Philadelphia, Philippines, New Zealand, Alaska, and Daytona Beach.

 Kelly is married to Kye, and they currently reside in Seattle, WA with their three teenage boys: Isaiah, Roman, and Micah.

-Tell us a little about yourself and we’ll send you a link to access the entire curriculum as soon as it is released.
+Tell us a little about yourself and we’ll send you a link to access the entire curriculum within 24 hours.